wulfsberg/angular-material-kickstart/README.md

    still has more information, in particular the [stories](https://github.com/angular/angular-cli/wiki/stories))

  * [Angular Material Design](https://material.angular.io/components) and its [GitHub](https://github.com/angular/material2).

 Additional tools
 ----------------
 The [Augury Chrome plug-in](https://augury.angular.io/) provides additional runtime inspection of a project, much like the development console does for "normal" HTML.

-The [Angular Console](https://angularconsole.com/) is a visual facade to the Angular CLI and it's `angular.json` configuration, which may make it easier to remember the different options, depending on your preferred style.
+The [Angular Console](https://angularconsole.com/) is a visual facade to the Angular CLI and its `angular.json` configuration, which may make it easier to remember the different options, depending on your preferred style.

 Useful packages